CryptoRadi/schema_supabase/README.md

 # Supabase Database Schema Extractor

-A Python script to extract and document the complete schema of a Supabase database, including tables, foreign keys, functions, triggers, enumerated types, and indexes.
+A Python script that extracts your Supabase database schema and exports it as a `structured JSON document`.
+The output includes comprehensive documentation of tables, foreign keys, functions, triggers, enumerated types, and indexes, making it easy to understand and share your database structure.

 ## Setup